kazmasaurus/Sosoa/README.md

 ## Intent

-While we believe that writing Cocoa and Cocoa Touch _usually_ feel- great in Swift (great job Cupertinoites!), there are still holes where common types don't behave correctly under Swift idioms.
-In the mean time, this is a community driven collection of patches that Apple hasn't gotten to yet.
+While we believe that writing Cocoa and Cocoa Touch _usually_ feels great in Swift (great job Cupertinoites!), there are still holes where common types don't behave correctly under Swift idioms.
+Until Apple has time to sand down all the rough edges, we hope to provide a community driven collection of patches.

 ## Examples